setzler/DiDforBigData/README.md

 estimate DiD with 100,000 unique individuals.
-While many DiD applications consider only a small number of unique individuals (e.g. a state-level policy roll-out design would typically have only 50 or so unique individuals), DiD designs at the household-level or firm-level using administrative data often involve millions of unique individuals.
+While many DiD applications consider only a small number of unique individuals (e.g. a state-level policy roll-out design would typically have only 50 or so unique units), DiD designs at the household-level or firm-level using administrative data often involve millions of unique individuals.

 Estimating DiD with large administrative data poses three challenges: